-Experience shows that the value of n required for asymptotic extreme-value approximations to be useful depends on the underlying cdf F. We find that the SCV $c^2$ can also be used to provide a simple rough indication of the range of n for which the simple rough approximation in (1.9) is reasonable.
+Experience shows that the value of n required for asymptotic extreme-value approximations to be useful depends on the underlying c.d.f.
+F. We find that the SCV $c^2$ can also be used to provide a simple rough indication of the range of n for which the simple rough approximation in (1.9) is reasonable.
 When $c^2 = 1$ and F is exponential, (1.9) is remarkably accurate even for small n (e.g., for all $n \ge 5$ ).
-We find that is decidedly not the case when $c^2$ is much greater than 1.
-In order to invoke approximation (1.9), and in order to apply other asymptotic extreme-value approximations more generally, n should be larger as the SCV $c^2$ increases above 1.
+We find that it is decidedly not the case when $c^2$ is much greater than one.
+To invoke approximation (1.9), and to apply other asymptotic extreme-value approximations more generally, n should be larger as the SCV $c^2$ increases above one.
 We give a suggested range for n in (1.13).

-For the shifted-exponential distribution, we do not need $n^(c^2, q)$ to increases as $c^2$ decreases below 1, but we do for the gamma distribution; see Section 7.
-Since the the cdf F has mean 1, it is reasonable to require that any estimate of $x{(n,q)}$ be at least 1.
-Thus we would refine (1.9) to be the maximum of 1 and the calculated value.
+For the shifted-exponential distribution, we do not need $n^(c^2, q)$ to increase as $c^2$ decreases below one, but we do for the gamma distribution; see §7.
+Because the the c.d.f.
+F has mean one, it is reasonable to require that any estimate of $x{(n,q)}$ be at least one.
+Thus, we would refine (1.9) to be the maximum of one and the calculated value.

-Organization of the rest of this paper.
-In Sections 2 and 3 we review the simple case of the exponential distribution and the asymptotic result for the case in which the cdf F has a pure exponential tail.
+Organization of the Rest of This Paper.
+In \$ and 3, we review the simple case of the exponential distribution and the asymptotic result for the case in which the c.d.f.
+F has a pure-exponential tail.

-Starting with distributions having $c^2 \ge 1$ , in Section 4 we consider the special case of an $H_2$ distribution.
+Starting with distributions having $c^2 \ge 1$ , in §4 we consider the special case of an $H_2$ distribution.
 The $H_2$ distribution has three parameters, so there is an additional degree of freedom.
 For the $H_2$ distribution, we ask how the distribution of $M_n$ depends on this additional parameter.
 We will show that the simple rough approximation above is reasonable, but in pathological cases it can break down completely.

-Turning to distributions with $c^2 \leq 1$ , in Sections 5, 6 and 7 we consider shifted-exponential distributions, convolutions of exponential distributions and gamma distributions.
-We consider reverse engineering in Section 8; we estimate F given the distribution of the maximum as a function of n.
-Finally, we draw conclusions in Section 9.
-Additional supporting tables and plots appear in an Internet supplement, Crow et al. (2005c).
+Turning to distributions with $c^2 \leq 1$ , in §§5, 6, and 7 we consider shifted-exponential distributions, convolutions of exponential distributions, and gamma distributions.
+We consider reverse engineering in §8; we estimate F given the distribution of the maximum as a function of n.
+Finally, we draw conclusions in §9.
+Additional supporting tables and plots appear in an online supplement, that can be found at http://or.journal.informs.org/.